codefellows/code-201-lab5a/README.md

 ## Problem Domain

-Today in lab you will fork and clone a GitHub repo, and then create solutions to some code problems such that your solutions pass the included tests.
+Today in lab you will create your own repo using the [code-201-lab5a Template Repo](https://github.com/codefellows/code-201-lab5a){:target="_blank"}, and then create solutions to some code problems such that your solutions pass the included tests.

 ## Instructions